 Foods that Reduce Intestinal Inflammation

-• Probiotic Rich Foods – Probiotics enhance your health by increasing the number of beneficial bacteria in the gastrointestinal tract.
+• Probiotic-Rich Foods – Probiotics enhance your health by increasing the number of beneficial bacteria in the gastrointestinal tract.
 The bacteria in your body are unique to you.
 The foods you eat, the medications you take, the experiences you have, and the environment you live in can all affect the makeup of your bacteria.
 The bacteria in your digestive tract affect your digestive health.
 When the bacteria are balanced, digestion will be optimized, and inflammation will be minimized.
-Conversely, when the bad bacteria outnumber the good bacteria, your digestion will be compromised, and you will have increased inflammation.
+Conversely, when the harmful bacteria outnumber the good bacteria, your digestion will be compromised, and you will have increased inflammation.

 Optimal Health